AladinF/HDMI-Video-Interfacing-with-ZCU102-/README.md

 - Run to program the FPGA
 - It is possible to directly configure the TPG registers.
 Refer to the table above from Video TPG Subsystem Product Guide :
    - background_pattern_id : set to 0 to Pass the video input straight through the video output ``` >xsct% mwr 0x80030020 0x0 ```
-   - enable_input : set to 1 to indicate that we're using the video stream entering slave AXI4-Stream video interface. ``` >xsct% mwr 0x80030098 0x1 ``` (Problem to fix : when writing this register, the HDMI cable disconnects from the monitor, there is no more output)
    - pass_thru_start_x : ``` >xsct% mwr 0x800300A0 0x1 ```
    - pass_thru_start_y : ``` >xsct% mwr 0x800300A8 0x1 ```
    - pass_thru_end_x : ``` >xsct% mwr 0x800300B0 640 ```
    - pass_thru_end_y : ``` >xsct% mwr 0x800300B8 480 ```
+   - enable_input : set to 1 to indicate that we're using the video stream entering slave AXI4-Stream video interface. ``` >xsct% mwr 0x80030098 0x1 ``` (Problem to fix : when writing this register, the HDMI cable disconnects from the monitor, there is no more output.
+Solutions : add an Integrated Logic Analyzer (ILA) to monitor the signals coming in and out of the Video TPG IP in Passthrough mode / Further analyse the application code in the xhdmi_example.c file)

 #### ZCU102 Board configuration
 - Before programming the ZCU102 board, force the JTAG mode through XSCT shell .
 Type the following commands.